rolling-scopes-school/tasks/react/modules/tasks/forms.md

-# React forms
+# React Forms

 ## Application Requirements

-1. Portals.
+1. **Portals**.
 Use React Portals to display forms in modals:

    - Main page should have buttons to open 2 different modals
    - Modal for the form created using uncontrolled components approach
    - Modal for the similar form, but created using **React Hook Form**
    - Modals should be properly accessible (focus management, ESC key to close, click outside to close)

-2. Redux.
+2. **Redux**.
 Use redux to store the data provided by both approaches on the Main route.
 You can use tiles to display data taken from each form.

-3. Forms
+3. **Forms**
    Both forms will collect the same data:

    - name (validate for first uppercased letter)
    - age (should be number, no negative values)
    - email (validate for email)